alextanhongpin/core/types/random/README.md

 The random package is optimized for high-frequency use:

 ```
 BenchmarkDuration-8       50000000     25.3 ns/op
 BenchmarkIntBetween-8     100000000    12.1 ns/op
 BenchmarkChoice-8         30000000     38.7 ns/op
 BenchmarkAlphaNumeric-8   5000000      321 ns/op
 BenchmarkShuffle-8        200000       7543 ns/op
 ```

 ## Thread Safety

-All functions in this package are thread-safe and can be called concurrently from multiple goroutines without additional synchronization.
+All functions in this package are safe for concurrent use except for seeding.
+If you need deterministic output, create your own RNG instance using `random.New()` and do not call `SetSeed` globally.

 ## Security